Moshes-Abraham/clasp-wiki/Manual.md

 The developers welcome bug reports and patches.
 Both should ideally be mediated through the GitHub interface at https://github.com/clasp-developers/clasp.

-Development for Clasp is mostly carried out on Freenode's #clasp channel.
+Discussions of Clasp development are mostly carried out on Freenode's #clasp channel.

 ## Credits